-© All rights reserved Editor: Prof. Karen Avraham Graphic design: Michal Semo Kovetz, TAU Graphic Design Studio May 2020
+© All rights reserved Editor: Prof. Karen Avraham Graphic design: Michal Semo Kovetz, TAU Graphic Design Studio September 2022

-The Sackler Faculty of Medicine
+The Faculty of Medicine

-The Sackler Faculty of Medicine is Israel's largest medical research and training complex.
-The Sackler Faculty of Medicine of Tel Aviv University (TAU) was founded in 1964 following the generous contributions of renowned U.S. doctors and philanthropists Raymond, and the late Mortimer and Arthur Sackler.
-Research at the Sackler Faculty of Medicine is multidisciplinary, as scientists and clinicians combine efforts in basic and translational research.
+The Faculty of Medicine at Tel Aviv University is Israel's largest medical research and training complex.
+Research at the Faculty of Medicine is multidisciplinary, as scientists and clinicians combine efforts in basic and translational research.
 Research is conducted in the laboratories on the TAU campus, and in the clinical facilities affiliated to the Faculty.
-The Faculty of Medicine includes the Sackler School of Medicine, the School of Health Professions, the School of Public Health, and the School of Dental Medicine.
+The Faculty of Medicine includes the School of Medicine, the School of Health Professions, the School of Public Health, and the School of Dental Medicine.
 Education takes place in all these schools and in the Graduate School of Medicine, School of Continuing Medical Education, the New York State American Program and the B.Sc.
-Program in Medical Life Sciences.
+Program in Medical and Life Sciences.
 This network of preclinical and clinical teams helps realize the ultimate goals of the research: the basic understanding of human pathophysiology and the prevention, diagnosis and treatment of disease.
-The research of Preclinical faculty members from the Sackler School of Medicine are featured in this research brochure.
+The research of Preclinical faculty members from the School Faculty of Medicine are featured in this research brochure.

 The Faculty of Medicine engages in joint teaching and research programs with nearly every faculty at TAU, including the Wise Faculty of Life Sciences, the Sagol School of Neuroscience, the Edmond J. Safra Bioinformatics Center, the TAU Center for Nanoscience and Nanotechnology, and the Edmond J. Safra Center for Ethics, and multi-nationally with schools, hospitals and research centers throughout the world.
-The Sackler faculty is known for research in the following areas: cancer biology, stem cells, diabetes, neurodegenerative diseases, infectious diseases and genetic diseases, including but not imited to Alzheimer's disease, Parkinson's disease and HIV/AIDS.
-Physicians in 181 Sacker affiliated departments and institutes in 17 hospitals hold academic appointments at TAU.
+The faculty members are known for their research in the following areas: cancer biology, stem cells, diabetes, neurodegenerative diseases, infectious diseases and genetic diseases, including but not imited to Alzheimer's disease, Parkinson's disease and HIV/AIDS.
+Physicians in 181 affiliated departments and institutes in 17 hospitals hold academic appointments at TAU.
 The Gitter-Smolarz Life Sciences and Medicine Library serves students and staff and is the center of a consortium of 15 hospital libraries.

 The student body is made up of 750 Israeli students enrolled in the 6-year M.D. degree program, 300 American and Canadian students enrolled in a 4-year M.D. program chartered by the State of New York and accredited by the State of Israel, and a 4-year program for Israeli students for the M.D. degree, with 260 students.
 Approximately 200 students study dental medicine in a six-year program where they are awarded the D.M.D. degree and another 2,000 students are enrolled in the health professions programs where they will earn degrees in Communications Disorders, Nursing, Physical Therapy and Occupational Therapy.
-Sackler's Graduate School for Advanced Studies trains approximately 800 masters and doctoral level students in the biomedical disciplines, with a special emphasis on a multidisciplinary approach and application of fundamental knowledge to important biomedical problems.
+The Graduate School for Advanced Studies trains approximately 800 masters and doctoral level students in the biomedical disciplines, with a special emphasis on a multidisciplinary approach and application of fundamental knowledge to important biomedical problems.

-The Sackler Faculty of Medicine is led by the Dean, Professor Ehud Grossman; Vice Deans Prof. Karen Avraham, Prof. Iris Barshack, Prof. Moshe Phillip, Prof. Anat Lowenstein, Prof. Ami Fishman, Prof. Arnon Wiznitzer and Assistant to the Dean, Ms. Michal Gilboa.
+The Faculty of Medicine is led by the Dean, Prof. Karen Avraham; Associate Deans Prof. Rina Rosin-Arbesfeld, Prof. Eli Sprecher, Prof. Neta Erez, Prof. Anat Gafter-Gvilli, Prof. Ronen Zaidel-Bar, Prof. Benjamin Dekel and Assistant to the Dean, Ms. Michal Gilboa.